 The clamp consists of two coils.
-The first coil induces a voltage of a defined level and with a defined frequency of 50, 60, 128 or 2,083 Hz.
+The first coil induces a voltage with a defined frequency 2,083 Hz.
 The second coil measures the current induced by coil one in the set frequency range.
-The ratio of these two values is used to determine and display the alternating current resistance (impedance).
+The ratio of these two values is used to determine and display the alternating current resistance (impedance) - and if necessary additionally calculated for 50, 60, 128 Hz.
 The measurement is made without any interruption and can also be carried on conductors which already carry currents during their normal operation.